pedro00dk/willow/docs/HOW_TO_USE.md

 The stack trace shows all functions scopes that were created in the program execution.
 The stack trace also shows the current point of the program with a highlight color.
 The stack trace scopes can also be used for program navigation.
-By clicking on then, the program step point will jump to the start of the function scope, if double-click, it will jump to the end of the function scope.
+By clicking on then, the program execution point will jump to the start of the function scope, if double-click, it will jump to the end of the function scope.

 ![](./images/stack.png)